Suffering After An Auto or Truck Accident? It’s Time to Call a Car Accident Lawyer.

 Truck accidents in Georgia are investigated by the Federal Motor Carrier Safety Administration (FMCSA) and the U.S. Department of Transportation (DOT).
 Both state and federal laws apply to truck drivers.
 The end result of a truck accident investigation may vary based on where and how the truck was operating.
 There may be a different outcome if the truck was involved in interstate commerce (carrying items across state lines) or operating strictly within the state of Georgia.

 Truck accidents are subject to the same statute of limitations as auto accidents: Claims for personal injury must be filed within two years and claims for property damage must be filed within four years.
 This timeframe starts at the time of the accident.
 Don’t delay, as truck accident claims can often take a long time to progress through the courts.
 Call a qualified truck accident lawyer immediately.
-Carter Law is here for you.
+Carter Injury Law is here for you.

 If You Are Involved in a Truck Accident…

 As soon as you’ve attended to any injuries sustained in the accident, you should consider calling a truck accident lawyer.
 Attorneys who specialize in this area of the law understand the rules, procedures, and insurance regulations involved in these types of cases.
-Stephen C. Carter of Carter Law has 28 years of experience representing victims of truck accidents.
+Stephen C. Carter, PC of Carter Injury Law has 28 years of experience representing victims of truck accidents.
 He’ll meet with you, assess your situation, and help establish fault.
 He and his staff will file all necessary paperwork to pursue compensation for any personal injury or property damage sustained.
 Our investigators will seek out any contributing factors such as drunk driving, drug use, road conditions, weather, driver fatigue, and potential manufacturing defects.
-Carter Law will make sure you receive monetary damages for your injuries, medical bills, future medical care, and property damage.
+Carter Injury Law will make sure you receive monetary damages for your injuries, medical bills, future medical care, and property damage.